Updated · Dec 03, 2022

 Wireless Is the Way to Go

-The wireless router, also known as WiFi router is a huge revolution in modern society.
-How many times have your heard someone (like your grandma) who has no clue about computers or the internet, asking about WiFi?
+The wireless router, also known as a WiFi router is a huge revolution in modern society.
+How many times have you heard someone (like your grandma) who has no clue about computers or the internet, asking about WiFi?
 A wireless router can typically reach a range of 150 feet when the connection is indoors and up to 300 – outdoors.
 Of course, bear in mind that having many obstructions like walls and other objects may further reduce the indoor range by up to 25%.

 Today's generation of routers is almost exclusively wireless.
 Why deal with cables and only connect a few devices at a time, when you can connect to as many as you wish without even thinking about it?

 Do You Need a Network Router with an Antenna?

 If you’re serious about good design, you may wonder if your router really needs an antenna.

 While an antenna can improve the signal in a certain direction, generally the performance of the router is tied more closely to its price bracket.

 There are high-end routers with internal antennas that out-perform many external antenna routers.
 If you do go with an external antenna, though, there are some tricks to get the most out of it.
 Find the sweet spot for the router, so that the Wi-Fi signal gets sent more or less uniformly in all directions.
 Good options for an increased signal radius include creating a virtual access point or using a Wi-Fi repeater.

 Alright, What About Router Price?